 A Bedtime Prayer Using Scripture

-Father, into your hands I commit my spirit.
+Father, into Your hands I commit my spirit.
+Tonight.
+And every night.

 Amen.

-When Sleep Still Won’t Come
+When Sleep Still Doesn’t Come

 Final Word